 Can you see how this family rolls?
 Mountain biking together, eating healthy during road trips, books on tape.
 Many of us are striving to keep up with the Griffins in more ways than one.

-Claire told us the main reasons why they come to Crankworx.
+Claire told us the main reasons why they come to Crankworx Rotorua with kids.
 “Our family goes every year because of the [mountain bike] riding with friends we make and reconnect with… racing… and being spectators at the center of mountain biking’s big show.”